RayHightower/rayhightower.github.com/source/_posts/2013-07-19-petascale-tools-workshop-2013.markdown

 In the Ruby world, we might use tools like [New Relic](http://newrelic.com) or [Code Climate](http://codeclimate.com) to identify hot spots in our code, places where re-factoring can reduce CPU utilization or improve I/O. HPC tools, tend to be highly customizable because the users are intimately familar with their own hardware.
 During a lunch conversation, one team of scientist shared how they suspected a defect in hardware counters used to measure the behavior of a supercomputer under study.
 The instincts of the scientists proved correct, and the errant counters were replaced.

 ###Conclusion
+When smart people challenge each other to grow, great things happen.
+The scientists at the Petascale Tools Workshop were clearly helping each other to grow.
+The next few years in supercomputing will be exciting!

+###Acknowledgements
 I am grateful to the organizers of the Petascale Tools Workshop for hosting the event, and to the TAMU team for extending the invitation.
 Thank you both!